-A chronic condition that in its milder form causes a rash, psoriasis can cause significant discomfort in moderate to severe cases.
+A chronic condition that in its milder form causes a rash, psoriasis can cause significant discomfort.
 Mild cases can be treated with creams and lotions to keep skin moist.
-In more severe cases, in which inflamed skin is covered with loose, silvery skin that is itchy and tender, systemic treatment such as injections or pills may be needed.

 Common fungal infections include athlete’s foot, ringworm, and those affecting the finger and toenails.
 The cause and treatment of fungal infections vary depending on the type.
 Although the causes are different, there are some common risk factors for developing a fungal infection, including:

 - Damp and humid conditions: Fungi thrive in warm and moist environments, including locker rooms.

 - Poor blood circulation: Conditions that affect healthy blood circulation compromise immunity to fungal infections.